 Outdoor play food vs indoor play food

 When I say, “lets go make a play kitchen”, they look at me all confused!
 There’s no pretty play food or oven or sink that they know of out there.
 But all it takes is getting them going and they do the rest.
 Once I set something up, I’ll ask them questions like, “Should this be the oven or the refrigerator?”
 Or, “What ingredients do we need for soup?
 How about this grass and that bark?
 I found some potatoes! (rocks) ” Done.
 They are off and running!

 After I helped them build this, my kids went outside and used their imaginations for two whole hours!
 This hasn’t happened in a while.
 We collected a lot of junk and made an outdoor masterpiece.

 It can be turned into a lot of things, because if a kid can pretend wood triangles are noodles, then they can be anything right?

 You may also love: 15 chores for 5 year olds that are actually helpful

 - An old rusted Bbq that had some vegetable roasting pans with it.
-They made perfect “pots and pans”,
+They made perfect “pots and pans”.

-- A frisbee was their serving plate.
+- A frisbee as a serving plate.

 - Triangular cuts of wood from our garage were food (in this case macaroni noodles!) as well as rocks.